 In this chapter, various vectorization methods and optimizations were presented.
 You will not get good performance on the Intel® Xeon product family without good vectorization.
 It is essential that you understand the following:

 Compiler option -qopt-report should be used to determine what portions of your application is vectorizing, is not vectorizing, and why it is not vectorizing.

 You should have learned how critical data alignment is for vectorization, and how to force alignment of your data.

 Pointer aliasing and how to tell the compiler that pointers are not aliasing the same data

-Also in this chapter were optional techniques in outer loop optimizations, vectorized random number generation, and tradeoffs between long-vector and short-vector coding.
+Also in this chapter were optional techniques in outer loop optimizations and vectorized random number generation.
+Refer to the article Intel Vectorization Tools for many additional resources..

-It is essential that you read this guide from start to finish using the built-in hyperlinks to guide you along a path to a successful port and tuning of your application(s) on Intel® Xeon Phi™ architecture.
+It is essential that you read this guide from start to finish using the built-in hyperlinks to guide you along a path to a successful port and tuning of your application(s) on the Intel® Xeon product family.
 The paths provided in this guide reflect the steps necessary to get best possible application performance.

 Intel's compilers may or may not optimize to the same degree for non-Intel microprocessors for optimizations that are not unique to Intel microprocessors.
 These optimizations include SSE2, SSE3, and SSSE3 instruction sets and other optimizations.
 Intel does not guarantee the availability, functionality, or effectiveness of any optimization on microprocessors not manufactured by Intel.
 Microprocessor-dependent optimizations in this product are intended for use with Intel microprocessors.
 Certain optimizations not specific to Intel microarchitecture are reserved for Intel microprocessors.
 Please refer to the applicable product User and Reference Guides for more information regarding the specific instruction sets covered by this notice.